MaureenMurugi/birthdayIP/readme.md

 ## Technologies Used

 >The entire webpage is written in HTML5, CSS and JavaScript.
+On an IDE, VsCode.

 ## Contact Information

-My email address is 'maureen.murugi@student.moringaschool.com' With this, I am readily available.
+>My email address is 'maureen.murugi@student.moringaschool.com' With this, I am readily available.

+>You can easily explore some of the work I have done on my GitHub account, https://github.com/MaureenMurugi.

+### Licenses and Copyright

+>MIT

+>Copyright (c) 2021 **Maureen Murugi**